 - Retesting and regression – After the bug fixing by developers, we retest the bug fixes and also do regression testing, to ensure that the fixes don’t adversely affect other functionalities.

-- Test report sharing - Once the whole test execution cycle gets complete, the test results are shared with the relevant stakeholders along with a set of known issues, if any.
+- Test report sharing – Once the whole test execution cycle gets completed, the test results are shared with the relevant stakeholders along with a set of known issues, if any.

 Why do we need Manual Testing?